rokudev/SceneGraphDeveloperExtensions/samples/7_EpisodePickerScreen/README.md

 end sub
 ```

-And after that you should be able to click on "episodes" and be greeted with this screen:
+And after that you should be able to click on "episodes" and be greeted with this View:

 ![](docs/1.jpg)

+###### Copyright (c) 2018 Roku, Inc. All rights reserved.